MicrosoftDocs/Viva/Viva/insights/org-team-insights/copilot-dashboard.md

 #### How Copilot can transform your work

 This section of the tab summarizes how Copilot can benefit Microsoft 365 users in your organization based on [Microsoft’s research on Copilot users](https://www.microsoft.com/worklab/work-trend-index/copilots-earliest-users-teach-us-about-generative-ai-at-work).
 The list displayed on this page does not include all Microsoft 365 apps with Copilot capabilities; more will be added over time.
-Metric definitions are provided in the table below.
+Metric definitions are provided in the table.

 | Metric | Definition |
 |---|---|